 The Naglieri General Ability Tests–Quantitative test is composed of questions that are presented using numbers and shapes arranged in a pattern.
 The test items require students to examine the relationships, patterns, and sequences among numbers and/or symbols using basic math concepts.
 There are no math word problems so the items can be solved regardless of the language(s) spoken by students.

 Students identified for further testing may be given the SAGES-3 nonverbal reasoning test, the Torrance Tests of Creative Thinking, an individual IQ test, and/or the HOPE Teacher Rating Scale.

 - The SAGES-3 is is a nonverbal reasoning test.
 Students use pictures and shapes to make analogies.
 The SAGES-3 is administered in a small group setting or to individual students.

-In compliance with state guidelines, students must meet the minimum score in three of the following four areas in order to receive gifted services.
-In order to qualify for the Liberty Public Schools PEAK program, one of the four areas must be general mental ability or IQ.
+In compliance with guidelines from the Missouri Department of Elementary and Secondary Education, students must meet eligibility criteria in three of the following four areas in order to qualify for gifted services.
+In Liberty Public Schools, one of the areas must be general mental ability (IQ).